+Part Freshwater Management Unit Due Date

+South-west coast rural streams 30 December 2027

+Korokoro Stream

+Te Awa Kairangi rural streams and rural mainstems 30 Dec 2025

+Parangārehu catchment streams and South-west coast rural streams 30 June 2029

+Wainuiomata rural streams

+Te Awa Kairangi lower mainstem

+Örongorongo, Te Awa Kairangi and Wainuiomata small forested and Te Awa Kairangi forested mainstems

+Te Awa Kairangi lower mainstem 30 Dec 2026

+Korokoro Stream

-Part Freshwater Management Unit Due Date Te Awa Kairangi rural streams and rural mainstems Parangārehu catchment streams and South-west coast rural streams Wainuiomata rural streams 30 Dec 2025 Te Awa Kairangi lower mainstem Korokoro Stream 30 Dec 2026 Örongorongo, Te Awa Kairangi and Wainuiomata small forested and Te Awa Kairangi forested mainstems 30 December 2027
+Ōrongorongo, Te Awa Kairangi and Wainuiomata small forested and Te Awa Kairangi forested mainstems 30 December 2027

-Rule WH.R28: Livestock access to a small river - permitted activity
+Rule WH.R28: Livestock access to a small rivers in the Mākara catchment - permitted activity

-From 30 December 2025 access by cattle (including dairy cows), farmed deer or farmed pigs to a river less than 1m wide in the Mākara Stream and Mangaroa River catchments, as shown on Maps 96 and 97, and any associated discharge to a surface water body, is a permitted activity provided:
+From 30 December 20252028 access by cattle (including dairy cows), farmed deer or farmed pigs to a river with an active bed less-greater than 1m wide in the Mākara Stream and Mangaroa River catchments, as shown on Maps 96-and

+97, and any associated discharge to a surface water body, is a permitted activity provided:

-- (a) the access is only at a stock crossing point and the cattle (including dairy cows), farmed deer or farmed pigs are supervised and actively driven across the surface water body, and do not cross the same water body more than twice in any month, or - (b) the farm environment plan for the farm includes a small stream riparian programme that meets the requirements of Schedule 36 (farm environment plan additional), and - where the farm environment plan is certified under section 217G of Part 9A of the RMA, the farm environment plan certifier has certified that the farm environment plan meets the requirements of condition (b).
+- (a) the access is only at a stock crossing point and the cattle (including dairy cows), farmed deer or farmed pigs are supervised and actively driven across the surface water body, and do not cross the same water body more than twice in any month, or - (b) the farm environment plan for the farm includes a small stream riparian programme that meets the requirements of Schedule 36 (farm environment plan - additional), and - (c) where the farm environment plan is certified under section 217G of Part 9A of the RMA, the farm environment plan certifier has certified that the farm environment plan meets the requirements of condition (b)Part E of Schedule 36 (farm environment plan - additional).

+Notes
-Livestock access to, and exclusion from, a surface water body is also subject to:

-- the Resource Management (National Environmental Standards for Freshwater) Regulations 2020, - the Resource Management (Stock Exclusion) Regulations 2020, and - Rule R98, Rule R99 and Rule R100.
+- (1) Livestock access to, and exclusion from, a surface water body is also subject to: - the Resource Management (National Environmental Standards for Freshwater) Regulations 2020, - the Resource Management (Stock Exclusion) Regulations 2020, and - Rule R98, Rule R99 and Rule R100. - (2) The definition of active bed applies to Rules WHR.28 and WH.R29 as though rivers in the Mākara catchment were Category 2 surface water bodies, - (3) For the purpose of Rules WHR.28 and WH.R29 'greater than 1m wide' means greater than 1m wide anywhere in a property.

-Rule WH.R29: Livestock access to a small river - discretionary activity
+Rule WH.R29: Livestock access to a small river in the Mākara catchment - discretionary activity

-From 30 December 2025, access by cattle (including dairy cows), farmed deer or farmed pigs to a river less than 1m wide in the Mākara Stream and Mangaroa River catchments, as shown on Maps 96 and 97, and any associated discharge to a surface water body that does not meet Rule WH.R28 is a discretionary activity.
+From 30 December 20252028, access by cattle (including dairy cows), farmed deer or farmed pigs to a river an active bed-less greater than 1m wide in the Mākara Stream and Mangaroa River catchments, as shown on Maps 96-and 97, and any associated discharge to a surface water body that does not meet Rule WH.R28 is a discretionary activity.